 Providing precision haircuts, custom color, foil, up dos, and waxing.
 They also offer manicures, pedicures and gel nails.
 Paula is the massage therapist.
 She offers relaxation and deep tissue massage.
 The Cut is located at 140 West First Street, next to BJ Pizza.
 They can be reached by calling(850) 927-3500.

 Kelly Rene's Hair Studio & Day Spa Hair, Nails and Waxing Services.
 302 Reid Ave Port St Joe, FL 32456 (850) 229-1113

 You are welcome to bring your own.
-There is a hose under all of our Barrier Dunes rentals to wash off the salt water when you are finished.
+There is a hose under (or on the back deck) of all of our Barrier Dunes rentals to wash off the salt water when you are finished.
 If you aren't lucky enough to own one, you can rent them behind Toucan’s in Mexico Beach.

 Turtle season in Gulf County runs from May 1 to October 31.
 The Cape San Blas beaches are prime nesting grounds for Loggerhead & Greenback turtles.
 During the first half of the season, pregnant sea turtles drag themselves up on the Gulf County beaches to lay their eggs.
 During the second half of the season, thousands of tiny hatchlings hatch and make their way to the Gulf of Mexico!
 If you see a square area marked off by warning tape, it's a turtle nest!
 Please stay clear and keep your dog clear!
 If you take a walk in the evening or early morning, you might be lucky enough to see some!

 There are always several nests in and around Barrier Dunes during turtle nesting season!